Kaloya Contracting Ltd.

 Nature and Culture

-- Cultural Heritage - The grasslands and bluffs of the park were traditionally used by the Okanagan Indian Band.
-Kekuli pits and six sites of lithic artifacts are located in the park along with evidence of small village clusters of pithouses and a larger cultural village.
-Cosens Bay was the site of a World War Two mortar practice range.
+- Cultural Heritage: The grasslands and bluffs of the park were traditionally used by the Okanagan Nation.
+Kekuli pits and six sites of lithic artifacts are located in the park along with evidence of small village clusters of pit houses and a larger cultural village.
+As well, Cosens Bay was the site of a World War Two mortar practice range.